KrystianRobak/RacconMafia/README.md

 # RaccoonMafia

 **Laundry Raccoon** is my attempt at recreating a fast-paced cooperative time-management game in **Unreal Engine 5**, inspired by *Overcooked*.
-Players take on the role of an adorable yet hard-working raccoon running a busy laundromat.
-The goal is to complete customers' laundry requests before they get impatient and leave, earning as much money and reputation as possible.
+Player take on the role of an adorable yet hard-working raccoon running a busy laundromat.
+The goal is to complete customers' laundry requests before they get impatient and leave, earning as much points as possible.

 ##  Gameplay